 The MLRS is the British Army’s main ‘precision fire’ weapon system, able to engage targets at long ranges with extreme accuracy.
 Each battery has its own reconnaissance and command sections which control the MLRS movement and firing, as well as the delivery of ammunition.
 The 3 man MLRS detachment will often operate and move independently, as will the other elements of the of the battery, such as the 2 man ammunition crew.

 Under the Army 2020 restructuring project the Regiment re-rolled to become a Depth Fires regiment equipped with the fearsome MLRS.
-It is now paired with its Regular Army counterpart 26 Regiment RA, and trains hard to meet the next challenge, supporting both the UK and NATO formations.
+It is now paired with its Regular Army counterpart, 26 Regiment RA, and trains hard to meet the next challenge, supporting both UK and NATO formations.

 DIVISIONAL AND CORPS DEEPFIRES